Ball screw

 A ball screw (or ballscrew) is a mechanical linear actuator that translates rotational motion to linear motion with little friction.
 A threaded shaft provides a helical raceway for ball bearings which act as a precision screw.
 As well as being able to apply or withstand high thrust loads, they can do so with minimum internal friction.
-They are made to close tolerances and are therefore suitable for use in situations in which high precision is necessary.
+They are made to close tolerances and are therefore suitable for high-precision applications.
 The ball assembly acts as the nut while the threaded shaft is the screw.

-In contrast to conventional leadscrews, ballscrews tend to be rather bulky, due to the need to have a mechanism to recirculate the balls.
+In contrast to conventional leadscrews, ball screws tend to be rather bulky, due to the need to have a mechanism to recirculate the balls.